jiminhsieh/jekyll-clean-dark/_posts/2017-10-4-Be-Careful-of-Working-With-JDBC.md

 tags:
     - java
     - scala
-description: Some of things you need to know JDBC
+description: Some of things you need to know JDBC.
 comments: true
 share: true
 ---